• Skip to primary navigation

 • We also like to use what is mentioned in our blog post “High School-Level English (that isn’t boring)”.

-Visual Arts — Music — Creative Storytelling/Presentations
+Visual Art — Music — Creative Storytelling/Presentations

 • Art for Grades 1 to 8 (renamed and updated as Multi-grade Art Projects)